Norbaeocystin/gopenbook/README.md

-Few tools for interacting with serum and jup.ag api in golang
+Few tools for interacting with openbook (serum fork) and jup.ag api in golang